 Are you looking to train to teach at a university?
-We're in the Top 25 in the UK for undergraduate education courses (Guardian League Tables 2022), train more teachers than any other university across the East and West Midlands (HESA data 2021-22) and have strong partnerships with hundreds of schools, colleges and training organisations across the region.
+We train more teachers than any other university across the East and West Midlands (HESA data 2021-22) and have strong partnerships with hundreds of schools, colleges and training organisations across the region.
 Rated 'Good' by Ofsted in 2023, we offer a wide range of undergraduate and postgraduate routes into teaching covering all age ranges, from early years to post-compulsory education.

 If you're passionate about inspiring and educating young people, then a career in teaching might be for you.
 We offer courses in primary and secondary education.UG courses